Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

         ...
 ```

 Under the hood, `NLGSession` maintains an internal cache of per-language engines.
-If the router does not expose a dedicated engine factory for a frame family, it falls back to a small adapter that currently delegates biography generation to `router.render_bio`.
+If the router does not expose a dedicated engine factory for a frame family, it falls back to a small adapter; for now, the only fully wired family is `frame_type="bio"`.

 **Usage**